 How should I use Butrans?

-Apply the Butrans patch to a flat and hairless area of the chest, back, side, or outer side of your upper arm.
+Apply the Butrans patch to clean, dry skin on the chest, back, side, or outer side of your upper arm.
 Wear the patch around the clock for 7 days.
-Never wear more than one Butrans skin patch at a time unless your doctor has told you to.
+Never wear more than 1 patch at a time unless your doctor has told you to.
 Remove and replace the patch after 7 days.
 Apply the new patch to a different skin area on the chest, back, side, or upper arm.

 Store the Butrans skin patches at room temperature.
 Keep each patch in its foil pouch until you are ready to use it.
-Keep track of how many skin patches have been used from each new package of this medication.
-Buprenorphine is a drug of abuse and you should be aware if any person in the household is using this medicine improperly or without a prescription.
+Keep track of how many skin patches have been used from each new package.
+Buprenorphine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 What happens if I miss a dose?

 If you forget to change a patch on your scheduled day, remove the patch and apply a new one as soon as you remember.
 Do not wear extra patches to make up a missed dose.